 - Many lasers, in particular single-frequency lasers, are sensitive to back-reflected light.
 A too low return loss of attached devices may destabilize the laser operation, i.e., cause excessive laser noise and/or emission on multiple optical frequencies.

-- High-gain optical amplifiers, for example fiber amplifiers (but not optical parametric amplifiers), are also sensitive, because any back-reflected light will again be amplified, and might destroy parts of the amplifier or components connected to its input.
+- High-gain optical amplifiers, for example fiber amplifiers (but not optical parametric amplifiers), are also sensitive because any back-reflected light will again be amplified, and might destroy parts of the amplifier or components connected to its input.

 - In optical fiber communications, back-reflected light may increase the bit error rate.
+Time-resolved return loss measurements (see above) are extensively used for monitoring fiber-optic links.